-Installation of one new catch basin and a level spreader is not expected to significantly interfere with stream buffer functions, given the relatively small permanent impact area.
-The primary assertion is that these new structures are not expected to prohibit the establishment of dense native vegetation, and will therefore not reduce buffer or stream function.
+Installation of the storm pipe, anchors, and level spreader are not expected to significantly interfere with stream buffer functions given the small permanent footprint, which is distributed across the site.
+The primary assertion is that new structures are not expected to prohibit the establishment of dense native vegetation, and will therefore not reduce buffer or stream function.